janam126/The-Unit-Color-Challenge/README.md

 In the project directory, you can run the following commands:

-- `npm run dev` – Starts the frontend application in development mode.
+- `npm start dev` – Starts the frontend application in development mode.
 - `npm run server` – Starts the JSON server.
 - `npm run build` – Builds the app for production.
 - `npm test` – Runs tests.